dat-boris/playtest-deck-mechanics/README.md

 # Playtest deck mechanics

-This is a repository that is my collection of game mechnics that I simplify into a 52 card deck, and a few tokens and dices.
+This is a repository that is my collection of game mechanics that I simplify into a 52 card deck, and a few tokens and dices.

 This makes use of the [PyPlaytest](https://github.com/dat-boris/py-playtest)